ibm-cloud-docs/assistant/webhook-log.md

 Make a call to an external service or application every time a customer submits input to log the conversation.
 {: shortdesc}

-The log webhook is available for users of Premium plans only.
+This beta feature is available for users of Premium plans only.
 {: note}

 A webhook is a mechanism that allows you to call out to an external program based on events in your program.